sdsc-ordes/didc-pdf-parser/README.md

   - Blood Count (Absolute/Relative)
 - Hemostasis Examinations
   - Coagulation Factors

+## Contributing

+SOON.

 ## Acknowledgements and Funding
-The development of the DIDC PDF Parser is being funded by....
-TODO: Complete details.
+The development of the DIDC PDF Parser is being funded by the Personalized Health and Related Technologies (PHRT), the Eidgenössische Technische Hochschule Zürich (ETH Zürich), and the Swiss Data Science Center (SDSC).

 ## Copyright